bornacvitanic/fumble/README.md

 ### Command-Line Options

 - `-f, --filter <FILTER>`: Filter expression for capturing packets.
-- `--drop <DROP>`: Probability of dropping packets in the range 0.0 to 1.0.
+- `--drop-probability <PROBABILITY>`: Probability of dropping packets in the range 0.0 to 1.0.
-- `--delay <DELAY>`: Delay to introduce for each packet in milliseconds.
+- `--delay-duration <DELAY>`: Delay to introduce for each packet in milliseconds.
 - `--throttle-probability <PROBABILITY>`: Probability of triggering a throttle event, must be between 0.0 and 1.0.
 - `--throttle-duration <DURATION>`: Duration in milliseconds for which throttling is applied during a throttle event.
 - `--throttle-drop`: Makes throttled packets be dropped instead of delayed.
+- `--reorder-probability <reorder-probability>`: Probability of reordering packets, ranging from 0.0 to 1.0
-- `--reorder <DELAY>`: Apply a random delay to reorder packets, simulating out-of-order delivery.
+- `--reorder-max-delay <DELAY>`: Maximum random delay in milliseconds to apply when reordering packets
 - `--tamper-probability <PROBABILITY>`: Probability of tampering packets, ranging from 0.0 to 1.0.
 - `--tamper-amount <AMOUNT>`: Amount of tampering that should be applied, ranging from 0.0 to 1.0.
 - `--tamper-recalculate-checksums [true/false]`: Whether tampered packets should have their checksums recalculated to mask the tampering and avoid the packets getting automatically dropped.
+- `--duplicate-probability <PROBABILITY>`: Probability of duplicating packets, must be between 0.0 and 1.0.
 - `--duplicate-count <COUNT>`: Number of times to duplicate packets.
-- `--duplicate-probability <PROBABILITY>`: Probability of duplicating packets, must be between 0.0 and 1.0.
 - `--bandwidth-limit <KB/s>`: Limit the bandwidth in KB/s to simulate a constrained network environment.
+- `-t, --tui`: Launch fumble in Text User Interface (TUI) mode.
 - `--create-default <CREATE_DEFAULT>`: Command to create a default configuration file with the specified name.
 - `--use-config <USE_CONFIG>`: Command to use an existing configuration file based on specified name.
 - `--list-configs`: Command to list all available configuration files.